Skip to main content

 // requires a unique index on the column you are looking up

-To learn how to create new records, see our creating guide
+To learn how to create new records, see the creating guide

 Updating existing records